 Nile Rodgers Net Worth

-Nile Rodgers Net Worth: Nile Rodgers is an American producer, songwriter, and singer who has a net worth of $100 million.
+Nile Rodgers is an American producer, songwriter, and singer who has a net worth of $200 million.
 Nile has made an astounding contribution to the world of music as a performer, writer, and producer.
 He regularly collaborates with other major artists, and he has worked on various albums that have collectively sold more than 500 million units worldwide.
 In addition, he is credited on numerous singles that have sold over 75 million units worldwide.
 In recognition of his achievements, Rodgers has won several awards, including 3 Grammys.
-He was also inducted into the Rock and Roll Hall of Fame.
+In 2017 he was inducted into the Rock and Roll Hall of Fame.

 Niles makes more money every year from his back catalogue royalties alone, than most current popular artists earn in an average year of touring and producing brand new music.

 Some notable songs written by Nile for other artists include:

 "We are Family" by Sister Sledge

 Nile Gregory Rodgers Jr. was born on September 19th of 1952 in New York City.
 His mother was only 13 years old when she gave birth, and Nile rarely saw his birth father (a percussionist) before he passed away in 1970.
 His birth mother eventually remarried, and both partners subsequently became addicted to heroin.
 As a result of this troubled upbringing, Nile became addicted to drugs at the age of 13.

 During his childhood, Rodgers learned how to play a number of musical instruments, including the clarinet and the flute.
 It wasn't until the age of 16 that he picked up his first guitar, and he quickly started playing with a number of different bands as a teenager.
 During his teen years, he also became a member of the Black Panthers political movement.
 His cousin, Robert Mickens, eventually joined the band Kool and the Gang.